Anda Pa'l Cará: 2003-2005: Luis Raúl leaves

 Again, when Luis Raúl left the show in 2003, many thought that audiences would reject the change.
 A long casting process ensued, and Venezuelan host Daniel Sarcos was picked to join Mamery.
 Known Puerto Rican host, Sonya Cortes, was also chosen to complete the trio of hosts.
 This decision angered many local celebrities, who argued the election of a foreign host over a Puerto Rican one.
 However, after a few months, legal problems concerning Sarcos visa didn't allow him to continue working, and Puerto Rican Rafael José was chosen to replace him.

 José mostly kept the previous format intact doing comedy sketches, albeit with a slight turn into a more celebrity oriented show.
 Most audiences embraced the selection and the show kept performing well.
 José would remain in the show until 2006 when he left to work in the United States.
 The year before, Mamery had also left the show.

 2006-2009: Youngest vision, Rony, Sonya and Alexandra

 In 2005, when Mamery left the show, she was replaced by young host Alexandra Fuentes.
-Curiously enough, Fuentes used to play a parody of Mamery in the show Salvese Quien Pueda on WKAQ-TV.
+Fuentes used to play a parody of Mamery in the show Salvese Quien Pueda on WKAQ-TV.
 The following year, radio host, Rony the Hyper joined the cast in a transition move before José left the show.

 This season was the most successful of the show's history. and was produced by: